This article explains how to manage Fluentd plugins, including adding third-party plugins.

 source "https://rubygems.org"# You can use fixed version of Fluentd and its pluginsgem "fluentd", "1.2.1"gem "fluent-plugin-elasticsearch", "2.4.0"gem "fluent-plugin-kafka", "0.6.5"gem "fluent-plugin-rewrite-tag-filter", "2.0.1"gem "fluent-plugin-s3", "1.1.0"gem "fluent-plugin-td", "1.0.0"gem "fluent-plugin-td-monitoring", "0.2.3"gem "fluent-plugin-webhdfs", "1.2.2"# Add plugins you want to usegem "fluent-plugin-geoip", "1.2.0"

 $ sudo systemctl restart td-agent.service

-NOTE: In this approach, you will download all gems listed in Gemfile even if td-agent includes them at the first time.
+NOTE: With this approach, you will download all the gems listed in Gemfile even if

 The latest version is used.
-If command shows following result:
+If command shows the following result:

 $ fluent-gem list...skip...fluent-plugin-record-modifier (2.0.1, 0.6.0, 0.5.0)